1929 Auckland Rugby League season: Senior B grade fixtures

-In the first round of the season Mangere began their match with Otahuhu with just ten players, though had reached thirteen near halftime.
-It was the first time league had been played on the newly acquired Mangere Domain.
+In the first round of the season Māngere began their match with Ōtāhuhu with just ten players, though had reached thirteen near halftime.
+It was the first time league had been played on the newly acquired Māngere Domain.

 On 8 May at the Management Committee meeting Northcote requested that the opening round match in the Senior B competition be awarded to them on account of Richmond B defaulting.
 However the league said that the match would be replayed at the end of the season if it would affect the outcome of the competition.

-The Round 8 match between Otahuhu and Point Chevalier was held at Papatoetoe which was the first senior match played in the area.
+The Round 8 match between Otahuhu and Point Chevalier was held at Papatoetoe at the Papatoetoe Recreation Ground which was the first senior match played in the area.
 Around 1,000 spectators turned up to watch the match.
 Otahuhu won a close fought match 10–6.

 After Round 10 was completed the Auckland Rugby League decided that the match between Point Chevalier and Otahuhu would decide the championship.
 The match was played on Carlaw Park and saw Point Chevalier win by 13 points to 10.

 Senior A/Senior B promotion-relegation match

 Ellerslie had come last in the A Grade for the second year in a row.
 Though unlike the previous season where they had won 3 matches in 1929 they were winless after battling injuries and the loss of players.
 However they managed to defeat Point Chevalier, who had won the B Grade by 5 points to 0 and thus remain in the A Grade for the 1930 season.
+McPherson, a forward for Point Chevalier suffered a leg injury with an artery said to be severed but he was later discharged from Auckland Hospital.
+For Ellerslie Craddock Dufty played his first game for about a month and kicked a penalty.
+The only try of the game was scored by Ellerslie's Arthur.